turhancan97/DoRA_ICLR24/README.md

 ---

-## Evaluation results for Linear classification and KNN evaluation on 10 classes of ImageNet (9469 train and 3925 validation images)
+## Evaluation results for KNN and Linear classification on 10 classes of ImageNet (9469 train and 3925 validation images)

 ### Linear classification